 The language of the toolkit was a matter of considerable debate.
 From a pragmatic point of view, it made most sense to write the activities in English.
 On the other hand, one might argue that the refugees would benefit most from additional exposure to the dominant languages of their host countries; and, of course, there are good arguments for challenging the hegemonic role of English.
 Two points that I was especially keen on incorporating in our rationale were:

-- The users of the toolkit should not be treated as linguistically deficient.
+- The users of the toolkit should not be treated as if they were linguistically deficient.
 I felt that it was important to acknowledge that highly skilled migrants must – by definition- be highly literate in the language(s) of their country of origin, and most likely English as well, since this is the lingua franca in international professional communities.
 I insisted that such pre-existing linguistic capital would have to be acknowledged.